jordymeow/ai-engine/readme.txt

 == Description ==

-**AI Engine connects WordPress with AI models.** Build intelligent chatbots, generate content, create AI forms, and automate tasks.
+**AI Engine connects WordPress with AI models.** One install, stable connectors for every major AI provider: OpenAI, Anthropic, Google, Mistral, and more.
+Build intelligent chatbots, generate content, create AI forms, and automate tasks.
 All from your WordPress dashboard.

 Please make sure you read the [disclaimer](https://meowapps.com/ai-engine/disclaimer/).
 For more information, check the official website of [AI Engine](https://meowapps.com/ai-engine/).